Maria Ivogün

-Maria Ivogün from a 1922 advertisement.

-Maria Ivogün (18 November 1891 – 3 October 1987) was a distinguished coloratura soprano singer of Hungarian origin.
+Maria Ivogün (married name Raucheisen; formerly Erb; 18 November 1891 – 3 October 1987), born Mária Ida Jolán Kempner, was a Hungarian opera singer, soprano and educator active in Germany.
 She was an especially outstanding interpreter of the works of Mozart: her recording of the aria of the Queen of the Night (Die Zauberflöte) became legendary.

-Biography and artistic career

-Maria Ivogün was born Ilse Kempner in Budapest in 1891.
-Her father was the Austro-Hungarian Colonel Pál Kempner.
-She created her professional name by contracting the maiden name of her mother, an Austrian operetta singer named Ida von Günther.
+Early life and education

+Ivogün was born Mária Ida Jolán Kempner (Note: Also cited as Ilse Kempner.) on 18 November 1891 in Budapest, Austria-Hungary (present-day Hungary).
+Ivogün's mother, Ida von Günther, was a singer from whom she devised her stage name and her father, Colonel Pál Kempner, was an Austro-Hungarian colonel.
 She spent the greater part of her childhood and youth in Zürich.

-From 1909 (other sources say after 1907) she began to study singing and theatre in Vienna.
+From 1907 to 1913, Ivogün studied at the Imperial Academy of Music and the Performing Arts under Irene Schlemmer-Ambros.

+Career

 When the young soprano sang in 1913 at the Vienna Hofoper, she was overlooked.
 However, the house conductor there, Bruno Walter, recognized her outstanding talent and engaged her for his new workplace at the Hofoper in Munich.
 She gave her debut in Munich in the role of Mimi in Puccini's La bohème.
 Three years later, in 1916, she sang the role of Zerbinetta in the re-worked version of Ariadne auf Naxos in Vienna at the express wish of the composer Richard Strauss.
 In the same year she replaced an indisposed singer as Queen of the Night in Mozart's The Magic Flute, a role for which Maria Ivogün became very highly regarded and with which she laid the foundation of her success.

 By 1916 Ivogün was reckoned among the best female singers in Europe and had roles in operas such as Fidelio (Marzelline), Così fan tutte, The Marriage of Figaro and many others.
 Moreover she became well known as Zerbinetta in Richard Strauss’ Ariadne auf Naxos.